 I love this dish!
 I baked baby onions in a thyme-infused cream and topped with a crumb made from blitzed lean pork scratchings and finely grated Parmesan.
 When I made this dish for us, we ended up eating them on top of our grilled pork chops: Lush!
 The peeling of the onions is mind-numbingly annoying and a finicky job, but the results are worth it in the end.
 Be sure to keep the little root end intact to ensure the onions keep their shape, but use a small, sharp paring knife to trim it close enough that the entire onion is edible.
 (And don’t jab yourself like I did doing that …. #BloodFest2018)

-I made a batch of these to use in a Keto Blueberry Mess I was playing around with one day.
-They are so delightful and the perfect sweet treat to pop in your mouth when you walk past them.
+I made a batch of these mini meringue bites to use in a blueberry mess I was playing around with one day.
+They are so delightful and they are a perfect sweet treat to pop into your mouth when you walk past them.
 (They lasted about half a day in my house with Funnyman’s sweet tooth!)
-Add to whipped cream and blueberries and you have yourself a tasty mess..
+It’s lovely when added to whipped cream and some blueberries or raspberries and you have yourself a tasty mess..

 Funnyman loves his after-dinner treats so much (my Blueberry Lollies and Keto Brownies are his favourite), but I am getting bored churning them out since we started keto a few months ago, so I am now on a mission to shake things up and experiment with different flavours.
 These lollies were made using raspberries and rose water and I added a drop or two of pink food colouring to make them pretty!
 Fragrant and creamy with little tart raspberry bits throughout, you should definitely give these a try!

-These mini kebabs are like someone said, “let’s take all the best keto items and grill them on a skewer!”
+These mini bacon, prawn and avocado kebabs are like someone said, “let’s take all the best keto items and grill them on a skewer!”
 Bacon?
 “Yes please!”
 Prawns?
 “Yes please!”
 Avocado?
 “Oh, stop it, now you are just showing off!”
 They are a little finicky to make, but totes worth it in the end.
 A fun, tasty appetiser at your next braai (BBQ)…

-If anyone in the Berkshire area is wondering why they can’t source lamb ribs at The Trose (over summer when they stock it), its because Funnyman and I empty the shelves on every visit and stock up our chest freezer to last the winter.
-It must be our favourite item on the braai and we enjoy it many nights.
-Funnyman is the one who cooks them, while I sit back (and sip my G-and-sugar-free-T) mostly yelling instructions on the sidelines much to his annoyance.
+If anyone in the Berkshire area is wondering why they can’t source lamb ribs at The Trose (over the season when they stock it), its because Funnyman and I empty the shelves on every visit and stock up our chest freezer.
+It is our favourite item on the braai and we enjoy it many nights (even in winter, when we bring our festivities indoors and cook them on our electric grill.
+Funnyman is the one who cooks them, while I sit back and sip my G-and-(sugar-free)-T) yelling instructions on the sidelines much to his annoyance.
 He likes them with this creamy mustard-mayo dip (included in the macros), but I love them just as they are…